cwisefool/diydeploy.example/README.md

 # simpledeploy.example
 Repository used for demonstrating how to perform a simple deploy using only Git and a small custom shell script.
 See deploy.sh for full deployment process.
+Deployment process automatically pulls latest version of this repository.

 - Installs Apache2 web server
 - Everything in `html` is deployed to `/var/www/html`.